12 Information Technology Stocks Moving In Wednesday's Intraday Session - Benzinga

 Losers

-- BTRS Holdings BTRS shares decreased by 18.7% to $4.48.
-As of 13:30 EST, this security is trading at a volume of 1.3 million shares, making up 128.9% of its average full-day volume over the last 100 days.
-The market value of their outstanding shares is at $731.8 million.
-The company's, Q1 earnings came out yesterday.
+- SoundHound AI SOUN shares fell 12.06% to $5.47.
+As of 13:30 EST, SoundHound AI's stock is trading at a volume of 403.9K, which is 9.0% of its average full-day volume over the last 100 days.
+The market value of their outstanding shares is at $1.0 billion.
+The company's, Q1 earnings came out 2 days ago.
 See Also: www.benzinga.com/money/tech-stocks/

 This article was generated by Benzinga's automated content engine and reviewed by an editor.